Illustration of a skinny lifter using collagen to build muscle.

 • If you’re having a pre-workout protein shake, collagen might be a good choice.
 It won’t help you build muscle, but the exercise will help the collagen get into the connective tissues and joints you’re training.

 • If you’re having a post-workout protein shake, use a complete source of protein.
 That could be whey protein, a plant-based protein blend, or a smoothie with some Greek yogurt.
-Totally up to you.
+That will be better for helping you build muscle.

 Shane Duquette is the founder of Outlift, Bony to Beastly, and Bony to Bombshell, each with millions of readers.
 He's a Certified Conditioning Coach (CCC), has gained 70 pounds, and has over a decade of experience helping more than 15,000 people build muscle.
 He also has a degree in fine arts, but those are inversely correlated with muscle growth.